JackSloaner/TLAP-Exercises/README.md

 - Find the quartiles of a set of student grades.
 - Include `fstream` library to read in `.csv` file
 ### 3.2: median
 **Question in the book:** **Rewrite the code that finds the agent with the best monthly sales average so that it finds the agent with the highest median sales.
-As stated earlier, the median of a set of values is the "one in the middle," ...[explanation of the median]**<br>‎<br>
+As stated earlier, the median of a set of values is the "one in the middle," ...[explanation of the median].**<br>‎<br>
 **Program description:** <br>
 - Find the highest median out of 3 agents' sales data over 12 months
 - User inputs data